5 Advanced Technical SEO Tricks Most SEOs Will Never Tell You About Revealed

 Rich snippets for products are generated automatically by Bigcommerce — the platform uses the information you enter on your product pages to pull the microdata necessary to generate them.
 So it’s important to ensure you have filled out as much as you can on your product details pages.

 How Can My Site Recover From a Google Penalty?

-At Pearl Lemon we have a team that – as boring as it sounds – spends hours scouring the web, reading, learning and analyzing all of the ‘crumbs’ that Google do leave so that in the event that clients are penalized they can come to us and we will provide them with the best possible opportunities to put things right.
+At Pearl Lemon we have a team that – as boring as it sounds – spends hours scouring the web, reading, learning and analyzing all of the ‘crumbs’ that Google does leave so that in the event that clients are penalized, they can come to us, and we will provide them with the best possible opportunities to put things right.

 Regarding the low text-HTML ratio.
 What is the expected ratio and how do search engines penalize the website if it is low?

 The text-HTML ratio is a way to tell Google that we have a good amount of content, and we are not a thin content site, which is made only for search engines.
 And Google does not penalize the website if the site has a low text HTML ratio.
 But good HTML-text ratio helps in SEO.